Speed Controller Design

 This is a basic H-Bridge.
 Now you can see where I've drawn the forward and reverse operations.

-Mosfets will be active at any one time.
-Never all 4, and if all 4 are working at the same time then I guarantee your controller is burned and is probably now a smelly table ornament that you talk about with fellow nerds over alcohol free beers, as you describe the awesome fire, smoke and flames.
+In this drawing there's 1 Mosfet per leg of the bridge.
+Now the way a H-bridge works is that any 2 of the 4 Mosfets will be active at any one time.
+Never all 4, and if all 4 are working at the same time then I guarantee your controller is burning and probably on fire, soon to be a smelly table ornament that you talk about with fellow nerds over alcohol free beers, as you describe the awesome fire, smoke and flames.

 Anyway, I've labeled each Mosfet as 50 Amps peak.
-From what I've seen, most places that sell these would label this type of controller as a 100A reversible/bi-directional controller.
-And I guess if you want to be technical, it is.
-You have 50A passing through the
+From what I've seen, some places that sell these would label this type of controller as a 100A reversible/bi-directional controller.
+And I guess if you want to be technical, it kind of is.
+You have 50A passing through the Mosfet at the top and 50A coming through through the Mosfet at the bottom.
+That means the motor is seeing 50A in both directions right?
+That's 100A!

 Personally, I don't think so.
 I know I definitely wouldn't sell it as a 100A controller.
 I'd label it as a 50A controller.
 Why?
 Because the motor is only getting 50A through the upper Mosfet at the top and a 50A path to ground through the lower Mosfet.
 Yes, the Mosfets may be moving 100A, but in reality the motor will only ever see 50A.